xiedfchn/dependency-injection/README.md

 # dependency-injection-demo
 In software engineering, dependency injection is a technique in which an object receives other objects that it depends on.
+It transfer the task of creating the object to someone else and directly using the dependency is called dependency injection

 ## Problems Solved